I have some thoughts…

 Impressive that you made it all the way to the bottom of this page.

-I’m not really sure how to wrap up thing up here, but how about this: You could follow me on Twitter.
+I’m not really sure how to wrap things up here, but how about this: You could follow me on Twitter.

 I use Twitter mostly as a way to test-out little idea seeds to see if they’re worthy of becoming full-blown articles and guides.
 If you’ve read through all my articles, that’s really your last chance to get more writing from me 🙂